 Table of Contents

-Are Gravel Tires Slower Than Road Bike Tires?
+Are Gravel Bikes Slower Than Road Bikes?

 The aerodynamics of a rider- when riding a gravel bike, the rider is usually responsible for the wind resistance, because the gravel bikes are characteristic of the upright riding position and which is not aero.
 Road bikes on the other hand do not have an upright riding position as you might have seen how most racers ride, the road bike riding position is, therefore, more aero.